ivan-hc/am-extras/ALL/aarch64-all.md

 ◆ rmmod : Remove a module from the Linux Kernel [kmod].
 To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ rmmod : Removes a module from the Linux kernel [busybox].
 To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ rmmod : Removes a module from the Linux kernel [busybox].
 To install it use the --soarpkg flag or the .soarpkg extension.
+◆ rmt : Remote magnetic tape server [tar].
+To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ rngseed : Manipulates the Linux kernel's entropy pool [s6-linux-utils].
 To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ rnr : A CLI tool to rename files and directories that supports regex.
 To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ robotstxt : Extract paths from robots.txt [lit-bb-hack-tools].
 To install it use the --soarpkg flag or the .soarpkg extension.